Everything You Need to Know About MDF Doors

 8. Easy to Work With

 As MDF is made from wood byproducts, contractors will have no trouble cutting, routing or drilling it with their regular woodworking tools.
 It is also possible to fasten MDF parts together using a wide variety of screws or nails.
 Even pocket screws work.
-MDF pieces can also be glued together with practically any adhesive type, including construction adhesive, polyurethane glue and carpenter’s glue.
+MDF pieces can also be glued together with practically any adhesive type, including door construction adhesive, polyurethane glue and carpenter’s glue.

 9. Environmentally Friendly